-The objective is to characterise the probability to provide a valid solution (15 hexa identification provided) as a function of beacon emission power.
+The objective is to characterize the probability to provide a valid solution (15 hexa identification provided) as a function of beacon emission power .

-The statistical analysis is done through beacon messages transmitted with the Toulouse beacon simulator with variable power over a 3-day period.
+The statistical analysis is done through beacon messages transmitted with ~~at the Toulouse~~ beacon simulator with variable power over a 3-day period (the Toulouse beacon simulator is used for Sarsat satellites).

-B.15.2: Access probability or throughputObjective
+B.15.2: Access probability or throughput

-The objective is to characterise the access probability or throughput, i.e. the probability to retrieve a valid message for each single transmitted message, as a function of beacon emission power.
+The objective is to characterize the access probability or throughput, i.e. the probability to retrieve a valid message for each single transmitted message, as a function of beacon emission power.

-The statistical analysis is done through beacon messages transmitted with the Toulouse beacon simulator with variable power over a 3-day period.
+The statistical analysis is done through beacon messages transmitted with ~~at the Toulouse~~ beacon simulator with variable power over a 3-day period (the Toulouse beacon simulator is used for Sarsat satellites).

-B.15.3: Probability to retrieve a complete messageObjective
+B.15.3: Probability to retrieve a complete message

-The objective is to characterise the probability to retrieve a complete message as a function of beacon emission power.
+The objective is to characterize the probability to retrieve a complete message as a function of beacon emission power.

-The statistical analysis is done through beacon messages transmitted with the Toulouse beacon simulator with variable power over a 3-day period.
+The statistical analysis is done through beacon messages transmitted with ~~at the Toulouse~~ beacon simulator with variable power over a 3-day period (the Toulouse beacon simulator is used for Sarsat satellites).

-B.15.4: Probability of Doppler processingObjective
+B.15.4: Probability of Doppler processing

-The objective is to characterise the probability of Doppler processing, i.e. the probability to retrieve at least 4 beacon bursts per pass, as a function of beacon emission power.
+The objective is to characterize the probability of Doppler processing, i.e. the probability to retrieve at least 4 beacon bursts per pass, as a function of beacon emission power.

-The statistical analysis is done through beacon messages transmitted with the Toulouse beacon simulator with variable power over a 3-day period.
+The statistical analysis is done through beacon messages transmitted with ~~at the Toulouse~~ beacon simulator with variable power over a 3-day period (the Toulouse beacon simulator is used for Sarsat satellites).

-B.15.5: Accuracy of Doppler processingObjective
+B.15.5: Accuracy of Doppler processing

-The objective is to characterise the accuracy of Doppler location, i.e. the average value of the error made when processing the location, as a function of beacon emission power.
+The objective is to characterize the accuracy of Doppler location, i.e. the average value of the error made when processing the location, as a function of beacon emission power.

-The statistical analysis is done through beacon messages transmitted with the Toulouse beacon simulator with variable power over a 3-day period.
+The statistical analysis is done through beacon messages transmitted with ~~at the Toulouse~~ beacon simulator with variable power over a 3-day period (the Toulouse beacon simulator is used for Sarsat satellites).

-B.15.6: Threshold for a 75% access probabilityObjective
+B.15.6: Threshold for a 75% access probability

-The objective is to characterise the threshold for a 75% access probability, i.e. the value of beacon power for which the LEOLUT is able to provide a valid message for each beacon event 75% of the time.
+The objective is to characterize the threshold for a 75% access probability, i.e. the value of beacon power for which the LEOLUT is able to provide a valid message for each beacon event 75% of the time.
 The target is a value about 23 dBm.

-The statistical analysis is done through beacon messages transmitted with the Toulouse beacon simulator with variable power over a 3-day period.
+The statistical analysis is done through beacon messages transmitted with ~~at the Toulouse~~ beacon simulator with variable power over a 3-day period (the Toulouse beacon simulator is used for Sarsat satellites).